Hounslow Heath, Hounslow

 In 1919 Hounslow Heath became the site of the first civil airport in the country.
 The earliest commercial flight was from Bristol to Hounslow and the inaugural scheduled air service was from Hounslow to Paris.
 On 12 November the first flight to Australia left Hounslow, arriving 28 days later.
 Commercial aviation moved to Croydon in 1920 and the airport closed.
 Its buildings were destroyed by fire in 1929 but a plaque in Staines Road marks the site.

 Hounslow Heath is also an electoral ward.
-Almost half the residents of the ward are Asian or Asian British, and the Christian, Hindu, Muslim and Sikh faiths are all well represented.
+More than half the residents of the ward are Asian or Asian British, and the Christian, Muslim, Hindu and Sikh faiths are all well represented here.

 Postcode areas: Hounslow, TW3 and TW4

 Further reading: Gordon S Maxwell, Highwayman’s Heath: Story in Fact and Fiction of Hounslow Heath in Middlesex, Heritage Publications/Hounslow Leisure Services, 1994 (reprint of a 1935 publication)